 "The contribution of ventilation and temperature is carried through pipes connected to geothermal heat pumps."

-Similarly, Spanish architects Jorge Vidal and Victor Rahola partially submerged a Catalonian vineyard building to benefit from the same conditions, but also to provide an underground passageway to the owner's house.
+Similarly, Spanish architects Jorge Vidal and Victor Rahola partially submerged a Catalan vineyard building to benefit from the same conditions, but also to provide an underground passageway to the owner's house.

 Photography by Adrià Goula.